Fiona Foley: Forbidden

 12 Nov 2009 to 31 Jan 2010

-Co-Curators: Rachel Kent (MCA) and Michele Helmrich (UQAM)
+Co-Curators: Rachel Kent (MCA) & Michele Helmrich (UQAM)

 Foley’s art has been exhibited extensively in Australia and abroad.
 As well as her gallery works, she has created a number of public art commissions in Brisbane, Sydney, Melbourne and Canberra.
 Fiona Foley: Forbidden represented her most comprehensive solo exhibition to date.
 It was presented in partnership with The University of Queensland Art Museum, Brisbane.

-This exhibition presented key works from the last 15 years of Fiona Foley’s practice, including Native Blood and Badtjala Woman (1994); Land Deal (1995); Black Velvet (1996); Wild Times Call (2001), ambitiously installed within a sea of corn; and the photographic series Signpost (2005) and HHH (2007).
-Foley’s film work, Bliss (2008) recently acquired for the MCA Collection, also featured in the exhibition.
+This exhibition presented key works from the last fifteen years of Fiona Foley’s practice, including Native Blood and Badtjala Woman (1994); Land Deal (1995); Black Velvet (1996); Wild Times Call (2001) and the photographic series Signpost (2005) and HHH (2007).
+Foley’s film work, Bliss (2008) recently acquired for the MCA Collection, was also featured in the exhibition.